TheMrityunjayPathak/Supermarket-Sales-Analysis/README.md

 The dataset includes various columns that provide detailed information about each transaction at the Supermarket.

-**Link to the Dataset :** [Super Market Sales Analysis](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)
+**Link to the Dataset :** [Supermarket Sales Dataset](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)

 ## Problem Statement